Learning the structure of Bayesian Networks via the bootstrap: Case studies

 \subsection{Tests with synthetic data}

-We carried out an extensive performance test that we recapitulate here and in the Supplementary Material.
+We carried out an extensive performance test that we recapitulate here and in the Supplementary Material. \newSecond{A summary of all the considered configurations is provided in Supplementary Table \ref{table:summary_experiments}}.
 The aim of the test is to assess which configuration of poset and hypotheses testing performs best for Algorithm \ref{alg1}, and compare its performance against Hill Climbing.
 We generated random networks (structures and parameteres) with different {\em densities} -- i.e., number of edges with respect to number of variables -- and various number of variables.
 From those \BN{}s and a random (uniform) probability associated with each edge, we generated several datasets and perturbed them with different rates of false positives and negatives ({\em noise}).
 For each model inferred, we computed standard scores of {\em precision} (positive predictive value, $\PPV{}$) and {\em recall} (true positives rate \TPR{}).

 Results for discrete networks with the $\reg=\BIC$ are shown in Figure \ref{fig:synth}.
 For continuous networks (Gaussian) with also $\reg=\AIC$ in Supplementary Figure \ref{fig:supp-test}.
 Analogous tests for Bayesian scoring functions are in Supplementary Figures \ref{fig:supp-test_dirk-BDE} ($\reg=\BDE$), \ref{fig:supp-test_dirk-K2} ($\reg=\KSCORE$) and \ref{fig:supp-test_dirk-BGE} ($\reg=\BGE$).
 The comparison suggests that Algorithm \ref{alg1} has a similar ability to retrieve true edges of Hill Climbing, \PPV{}, but also a tendency to retrieve models with more edges, \TPR{}.
 Thus, in all settings Algorithm \ref{alg1} seems to improve remarkably over the \removed{standard} baseline approach.
 The comparison suggests also that edge-selection by hypotheses testing seems less biased towards returning sparse models than a procedure based only on regularization.
 However, both approaches seem to converge towards fixed densities of the inferred model, with Algorithm \ref{alg1} giving almost twice as many edges as Hill Climbing.